 Sandwich is a somewhat small city located in the state of Illinois.
 With a population of 7,366 people and three constituent neighborhoods, Sandwich is the 270th largest community in Illinois.

-The citizens of Sandwich are slightly less educated than the national average of 21.84% for the average city or town: 15.23% of adults in Sandwich have a bachelor's degree or advanced degree
+The percentage of adults in Sandwich with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.64% of adults in Sandwich have a bachelor's degree or advanced degree.

+Sandwich is a somewhat ethnically-diverse city.
 The people who call Sandwich home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sandwich residents report their race to be White, followed by Asian.
 Sandwich also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.72% of the city’s residents.
-Important ancestries of people in Sandwich include Irish, English, Italian, and Norwegian.
+People of Hispanic or Latino origin account for 16.62% of the city’s residents.
+Important ancestries of people in Sandwich include Irish, English, Norwegian, and Italian.

 The most common language spoken in Sandwich is English.
 Other important languages spoken here include Spanish and Japanese.